viraidip/DIP-DSA/README.md

 ### Example dataset

+When uploading a custom data set the user has to provide the data in a specific format.
+It is a csv file with four columns.
+The order correct ordering of the columns is crucial!
+For more information about the content see the following
+table:

 |                 | Column1 | Column2  | Column3 | Column4      |
 |-----------------|---------|----------|---------|--------------|
 | header names    | Segment                                              | Start                               |End                                | NGS_read_count                                                 |